 Regulatory Obligations and Related Considerations

 FINRA Rule 5310 (Best Execution and Interpositioning) requires that, in any transaction for or with a customer or a customer of another broker-dealer, a member firm and persons associated with a member firm shall use reasonable diligence to ascertain the best market for the subject security and buy or sell in such market so that the resultant price to the customer is as favorable as possible under prevailing market conditions.
-Where a firm may choose to not conduct an order-by-order review—to the extent consistent with Rule 5310 and associated guidance—it must have procedures in place to confirm it periodically conducts “regular and rigorous” reviews of the execution quality of its customers’ orders.
+A member firm must have procedures in place to ensure it conducts “regular and rigorous” reviews of the execution quality of its customers’ orders if it doesn’t conduct an order-by-order review.

-Best execution obligations apply to any member firm that receives customer orders—for purposes of handling and execution—including firms that receive orders directly from customers, as well as those that receive customer orders from other firms for handling and execution, such as wholesale market makers.14 These obligations also apply when a firm acts as agent for the account of its customer and executes transactions as principal.
-Any firm subject to FINRA Rule 5310 cannot transfer its duty of best execution to another person; additionally, any firm that routes all of its customer orders to another firm without conducting an independent review of execution quality would violate its duty of best execution.
+Best execution obligations apply to any member firm that receives customer orders for purposes of handling and execution, including firms that receive customer orders from other firms for handling and execution.1 These obligations apply whether a member firm acts in a principal or an agency capacity.
+A member firm cannot transfer its duty of best execution to another person.
+Additionally, any member firm that routes all of its customer orders to another firm without conducting an independent review of execution quality would violate its duty of best execution.

-- How does your firm determine whether to employ order-by-order or “regular and rigorous” reviews of execution quality?
+- How does your firm determine the appropriate method and frequency of its execution quality reviews?

-- If applicable, how does your firm implement and conduct an adequate “regular and rigorous” review of the quality of the executions of its customers’ orders and orders from a customer of another broker-dealer?
+- If applicable, does your firm conduct “regular and rigorous” reviews of the quality of the executions of its customers’ orders and customer orders from other broker-dealers, including a comparison of the execution quality available at competing markets?

-- If your firm provides PFOF to another broker-dealer, how does your firm prevent those payments from interfering with your firm’s best execution obligations (including situations where you provide PFOF and execute the covered orders)?
+- If your firm provides PFOF to, or receives PFOF from, another broker-dealer, how does your firm prevent those payments from interfering with your firm’s best execution obligations?

 - If your firm engages in fixed income and options trading, has it established targeted policies and procedures to address its best execution obligations for these products?